cangjielanguage/cangjie_docs/docs/dev-guide/source_en/Appendix/compile_options.md

 <original_symbol_name> <new_symbol_name>
 ```

-Here, `original_symbol_name` is the name before obfuscation, and `new_symbol_name` is the name after obfuscation. `original_symbol_name` consists of multiple `field`s.
+Here, `original_symbol_name` is the pre-obfuscation name, and `new_symbol_name` is the post-obfuscation name. `original_symbol_name` consists of multiple `field`s.
 A `field` represents a field name, which can be a module name, package name, class name, struct name, enum name, function name, or variable name. `field`s are separated by the delimiter `'.'`.
-If a `field` is a function name, the function's parameter types must be appended in parentheses `'()'`.
-For parameterless functions, the parentheses are empty.
-If a `field` has generic parameters, the specific generic parameters must also be appended in angle brackets `'<>'`.
+If the `field` is a function name, the function's parameter types must be appended in parentheses `'()'`.
+For parameterless functions, the parentheses will be empty.
+If the `field` has generic parameters, they must also be appended in angle brackets `'<>'`.

 The layout obfuscation feature will replace `original_symbol_name` in the Cangjie application with `new_symbol_name`.
-For symbols not in this file, the feature will use random names for replacement.
+For symbols not in this file, the layout obfuscation feature will use random names for replacement.
 If the mappings in this file conflict with those in `--obf-sym-input-mapping`, the compiler will throw an exception and stop compilation.

 ### `--fobf-export-symbols`

 Allow layout obfuscation to obfuscate exported symbols.
 This option is enabled by default when layout obfuscation is enabled.

-When this option is enabled, layout obfuscation will obfuscate exported symbols.
+When enabled, the layout obfuscation feature will obfuscate exported symbols.

 ### `--fno-obf-export-symbols`